 There are many ways to pass the time while in a car.
 Now in a time, when video games are more common than a deck of cards, families have lost the old fashion way of entertainment: spending time with one another.
 We need to have our kids change focus and find what is important: love, life, and family.
 These were all games I played as a child during road trips.
 For the more absurd ones, you can blame my brother for creating, yet they were too fun not to mention.
 Here are some fun games that allow your kids to get away from the media world, learn, and have fun while on long road trips.

 High Score Wins

+[Snapshot 3] There are many ways to pass the time while in a car.
+Now, in a time when video games are more common than a deck of cards, families have lost the old fashion way of entertainment: spending time with one another.
+Children need to change focus and find what is important: love, life, and family.
+What better time to teach them these skills then on a road trip as a family?

+High Score Wins